emissary-ingress/emissary/README.md

    public.  `quay.io/datawire/ambassador_pro` is private, and is where we send new customers to.
-When we push a release to the public repo, it goes to RHS/Noah for testing, and if they accept it, they push the tag to the private repo.
+When we push a release to the public repo, it goes to RHS/Noah for testing, and if they accept it, they push the tag to the private repo (using `./release.sh`?).
 Problems with this:
-    * What's the point in having a private repo if it's a subset of what's in the private repo? (this isn't as big of a concern as we roll out license keys)
+    * What's the point in having a private repo if it's a subset of what's in the public repo?
     * Does that mean that we should only ever tag `-rc` releases, and leave RHS/Noah to tag stable releases from them?
     * There's a concern that switching the